 - The PAAC, located in Jernigan Library, Room 220, houses centralized academic support for students:

 - Academic Tutoring – Tutors understand that students encounter the learning process with different degrees of strength and comfort; therefore, a collaborative approach guides our practice.
 Tutors and students engage in one-on-one and/or peer conversations about the subject area while sharing knowledge and granting authority to both the tutor and student.
 We recognize that differences in proficiency, linguistic and cultural background need to be taken into consideration when helping students to become efficient learners.

-- Supplemental Instruction (SI) provides a series of weekly review sessions for students taking historically difficult course.
-Each SI section is guided by an undergraduate SI leader, a peer mentor who has previously taken the course and has received training in note-taking, study skills and test-taking strategies.
+- Supplemental Instruction (SI) provides a series of weekly review sessions for students taking historically difficult courses.
+Each SI section is guided by an undergraduate SI leader, a peer mentor who has previously taken the course and has received training in note-taking, study skills, and test-taking strategies.

 - Academic Career Literacy -- Students have the opportunity to meet with professional career experts and peer educators as often as needed.
 During these appointments, the student can expect to explore their strengths and passions in connection to the world of work.
 The exploration process begins with a questionnaire and a computer assessment.
 Students also have the opportunity to interview university professions and peer educators pursing their field of interest.
 In addition, they may participate in campus events, complete online research, or attend a class lecture in a prospective major to help narrow down their choice of study.
 After self-assessment, students explore options and decide on a major, identify resources that will help reach educational career goals, and are connected with information about scholarships and professional development opportunities.